-- Option 1: The Public Trustee for the Australian Capital Territory can be asked to manage the estate. - Option 2: A beneficiary or other person can apply to the Court to be appointed as the formal administrator of the estate.
+Option 1: The South Australian Public Trustee can be asked to manage the estate.

+- Option 2: A beneficiary or other person can apply to the Court to be appointed as the formal administrator of the estate.
 This is called a 'Grant of Administration'.
 The family may prefer that a family member or trusted friend carry out those responsibilities rather than the Public Trustee.
-A Grant of Administration is necessary where businesses or institutions which hold the deceased's assets are not be prepared to release them without such a Court order.
+A Grant of Administration is necessary where businesses or institutions which hold the deceased's assets are not be prepared to release them without such a Court order. - Option 3: A beneficiary or other person can locate the assets and distribute them according to the rules of intestacy without going through the formal process of applying to the Court.
+This may be possible for smaller estates where there is no real property (land) involved.